I believe that there’s a thief in this yard.

 You stole my money because you were hungry.

-The money that you stole from me will soon finish.
+The money that you stole from me will soon finish,

-And you’ll soon be hungry again.
+And you’ll soon be hungry again for sure.

 Thief